abangiraekyomuhendo/python-playground/README.md

 Will the snake get me or shall I crush its head?
 Bad Christian-code joke.

-Anywayyy, this repository contains files from my time on the "pythong playground"!
+Anywayyy, this repository contains files from my time on the "python playground"!